jasdumas/jasdumas.github.io/faq.md

 ___

-I frequently get asked these questions about my path into data science, so I put together my common repsonses based on my personal opinion!
+I frequently get asked these questions about my path into data science, so I put together my common repsonses based on my personal opinion to help guide others!

 ## Should I go back to school and get a Masters if I have a Bachelors?